belasi01/Cops/README.md

     code to compute the sun position in the sky.
 This is mandatory.
 If your system was fitted with a BioGPS, you have to copy the GPS file in the working directory and put NA in fields 2 and 3.
-The code will retreive the position of the profile automatically. **IMPORTANT
+The code will retrieve the position of the profile automatically. **IMPORTANT
     NOTE: Sometime you may get an error when reading the GPS file.
 This is because a header line may be found in the middle of the file.
     This is because only one GPS file is created per day.
-If the file exists when restarting the COPS, it will happen the data at the end of the existing file.
+If the file exists when restarting the COPS, it will append the data at the end of the existing file.
 You have to clean the GPS file by removing header lines manually (except the first line of the file).**